1. NAME AND FUNCTION

 6. ANNUAL GENERAL MEETING

 - The directors of MEF shall call an annual meeting of the members at the University of Waterloo on a day and at a time as shall be determined by the directors and fixed by a by-law of MEF.
-At this meeting, a report shall be given by the On-Stream director.
+At this meeting, a report shall be given by the On-Term director.
 This report shall include:

 - any expenditures made by MEF in the preceding year;